Doctors Stumped By Rare Eye Cancer Cases In North Carolina, Alabama

 The foundation notes that the exact cause of the melanoma is unknown, though it is most commonly found in people with lighter skin and blue eyes, with a median age of 55.
 A 2001 study in France found that people who worked as cooks or welders were at higher risk of getting the disease.

-Orloff says what is remarkable about this group of cases is the relatively young age of those diagnosed.
+Orloff says what is remarkable about this group of cases is the relatively young ages of those diagnosed.

 "One of the more unique things again about this [group] is that this is really young women," she says.
-"In the Huntersville, N.C., group, two of the young girls who were kind of first diagnosed both went to the same high school, diagnosed in their 20s, died in their 30s, died at a young age."
+"In the Huntersville, N.C., group, two of the young girls who were ... first diagnosed both went to the same high school, diagnosed in their 20s, died in their 30s, died at a young age."

 A research committee in Huntersville identified some toxic releases in the water and air, but nothing directly connected to the cancer, according to Charlotte-based WCNC-TV.